jonase/eastwood/README.md

 * `:forms-pprint` - like `:forms` except pretty-print the forms
 * `:progress` - show a brief debug message after each top-level form is read
-* `:eval` - prett-print each form after it has been read, analyzed into an AST (abstract syntax tree), and converted back into form from the AST, but before that form is evaluated with `eval`.
+* `:eval` - pretty-print each form after it has been read, analyzed into an AST (abstract syntax tree), and converted back into form from the AST, but before that form is evaluated with `eval`.
 * `:ns` - print the initial set of namespaces loaded into the Clojure